WHMCS/developer-docs/themes/customising.md

 * `generate-password.tpl` — Controls the display of the password generation modal when a user opens it.
 * `index.tpl` — Controls the display of store landing pages.
 * `linkedaccounts.tpl` — Controls the display of the page for configuring third-party services like Facebook and Google.
 * `network-issues-notifications.tpl` — Controls the display of the network status alert bar under the header.
-This include file is specific to Twenty-One.
+This include file is specific to Nexus or Twenty-One.
 * `panel.tpl` — Controls the display of a card-style display panel.
 * `pwstrength.tpl` — Controls the display of the password strength meter and tooltip.
 * `sidebar.tpl` — Controls the display of the sidebar menu items.